lucasdengcn/gin-boot-starter/README.md

 ## Overview

-for fast starting a application on top of Gin framework.
+for fast starting a microservice application on top of Gin framework.

-## How to run

-clone this repo, and rename directory to gin001.

 ## Project Structures